 Motorcycle Accident Attorneys

 As a former Registered Nurse (RN), Mr. Reeves has personally treated permanent, life changing injuries following a motorcycle accident.
 Now he brings that experience to his 27+ years of trial practice and aggressively protects the rights of seriously injured motorcycle riders.
 Because he knows the dangers, he knows what to look for and how to defend your case.

 As most motorcycle accidents result in permanent injury, the damages usually exceed the insurance coverage of both the defendant and plaintiff motorcycle rider.
 In nearly every motorcycle accident, there will be some required medical treatment, lost wages, property damage, and pain and suffering.
 There may be other damages depending on the case, loss of enjoyment of life, and in cases of the death of the motorcycle rider there will be the damages that accompany wrongful death, like loss of consortium.

-Ride to Live But Live to Ride Again
+Ride to Live But Also Live to Ride Again

-Before you ride, whether for the first time or after many years, it is best to take a motorcycle certification course.
-Most states, including South Carolina and North Carolina, require such training before issuing a motorcycle license.
-And, almost all insurance companies will give discounted rates for this type of training and education.
-Contact your state’s DMV (Department of Motor Vehicles) for more information.
+Before you ride, whether for the first time or periodically, take a motorcycle certification course.
+Because it will refresh safe driving practices, most insurance companies give discounted rates for this training and education.
 Also, many motorcycle dealers offer such training or can direct you towards the best courses and instructors.
 And this time, everything you learn in the classroom will help you in real life.

 UM and UIM Insurance on Your Motorcycle